danielriveroc/DoMEv1/README.md

 # How to use DoME

 The easiest way to wun DoME is by calling the function dome.
-Here is an example of use (available on the file exampleGithub.jl), in which only the main hyperparameters are set:
+Here is an example of use (available on the file "exampleGithub.jl"), in which only the main hyperparameters are set:

 	using FileIO
 	using DelimitedFiles